“I just don’t understand why everybody says a different thing! Why can’t they all say “apple pie?”

 3. Apple Science

-Another fun experiment to like we call Dancing Apple Seeds.
+Another fun experiment we like Dancing Apple Seeds.
 Dissolve a couple of teaspoons of baking soda in a glass of water (leave an inch of empty space at the top), add apple seeds, then a teaspoon of vinegar.
 The seeds should start traveling up and down in the glass.
 Dancing Seeds!
 If nothing happens, just add more vinegar.
-If nothing still happens, add more baking soda.
+If still nothing happens, add more baking soda.
 You can also try extracting apple juice with pectinase, brown apple experiment, or this simple one on a study of acids.

 4. Apple Sensory Play